 - Age group: newborn, infant, toddler, kids, adult

 - Color: color of product

-- The tax attribute within the data feed - For the collection of non-standard tax rates or if products are exempt from tax.
+- The tax attribute within the data feed: This is for the collection of non-standard tax rates or if products are exempt from tax.

-Shipping rates that can be set up in your Merchant Center settings:
+You can set up shipping rates in your Merchant Center settings using the following options:

 - Free shipping

 If you use carrier-calculated rates, shipping rates will be based on dimensions, weight, user location, and origin postal code.
 The following attributes are required in your data feed for the carrier-calculated option: